vors/bluff/README.md

 ## Run frontend and backend

+Run frontend nextjs code:
 ```bash
 # in one tab
 npm run dev
 ```

+Run local "background" server, which listens to file changes and re-deploys the Convex functions:
 ```bash
 # in another tab
 npx convex dev